leap71/leap71.github.io/coding-for-engineers/16-computational-geometry-part4.md

 ![](assets/16-gauss-vertices.png)

 If we do this blindly, we will end up with the above result.
 But there is a problem, I want to point out immediately.
-If you look closely, the vertices right at the edge of our Quad will also be modulated.
-This would create gaps at the seams of our meshes, at is definitely not what we want.
+If you look closely, the vertices right at the edge of our quad will also be modulated.
+This could create gaps at the seams of our meshes,  and is definitely not what we want.
 We want our meshes to be *watertight*.

 ![](assets/16-edge-gap.png)